Lesson 7 of 8

 Co-signing (witnessing) can be done by another project member who has access to the same task and the appropriate project role.
 The same task can be co-signed several times by different witnesses i.e. those responsible for its validation.

 For unlocking a signed task, you must have a higher role than the original signer, e.g. if you signed the task as a Technician, only the User or Owner can revoke your signature.
-Furthermore, in case of signing the task as an Owner, only another Owner can unlock the task.
+In case of signing the task as an Owner, only another Owner can unlock the task.

-To unlock the task, open the task and select the Unlock task button under the PROTOCOLS tab in the task overview on the right.
-Then enter your user credentials and click the green Sign and unlock task button.
+To unlock the task, open the task, and select the Unlock task button under the PROTOCOLS tab in the task overview on the right.
+Then enter your user credentials and click the blue Sign and unlock task button.

 Furthermore, electronic signatures are automatically recorded under the SIGNATURES tab in the task overview.
 Here you can see all the information when the task was signed (locked), co-signed (witnessed) or unlocked and who added their e-signature.